ChristophGeske/Covid-19-Detector/README.md

 The development of a publically available Covid test using only the microphone in widly available Android and iOS phones could help reduce the impact the Omicron wave will have.

-Let's start by collecting relevant information for this project:

 ## Prerequesits

 #### Available public code projects: